Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 65 games this season, Boston and its opponents have scored more than 214.5 total points.
+- Boston and its opponents have gone over 214.5 combined points in 65 of 82 games this season.

-- Boston's outings this year have an average total of 229.4, 14.9 more points than this matchup's over/under.
+- Boston's matchups this year have an average point total of 229.4, 14.9 more points than this game's over/under.

 Heat Betting Records & Stats

-- Miami has combined with its opponent to score more than 214.5 points in 52 of 82 games this season.
+- Miami and its opponents have combined to score more than 214.5 points in 52 of 82 games this season.

-- The average over/under for Miami's contests this season is 219.3, 4.8 more points than this game's total.
+- The average over/under for Miami's matchups this season is 219.3, 4.8 more points than this game's total.

-- This season, Miami has won three of its 12 games, or 25%, when it is the underdog by at least +145 on the moneyline.
+- Miami has not won as an underdog of +240 or more on the moneyline this season in two games with those odds or longer.

-- Bookmakers have implied with the moneyline set for this matchup that Miami has a 40.8% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 29.4% chance of pulling out a win.

 Celtics vs Heat Additional Info